 The Visiting Scholar Program is designed for mature scholars, pastors, and denominational staff persons who wish to improve their professional skills by pursuing individually tailored programs of study and research.
 Visiting scholars are free to pursue their own specialized interests in ways most appropriate to their goals by using library facilities, consulting with professors and professional peers, and auditing classes or seminars.

-For further information about any aspect of the Visiting Scholar Program, contact the Associate Vice President for Academic Administration.
+For further information about any aspect of the Visiting Scholar Program, contact the Director of Academic Records.